GSA/digitalgov.gov/content/post/2014-08-11-the-power-of-email-marketing.md

 date: 2014-08-11 10:00:14 -0400
 title: 'The Power of Email Marketing'
 summary: 'If you aren&rsquo;t currently including email marketing in your digital outreach efforts, you&rsquo;re missing out.
 Think about email marketing in the same way you think about tools like Facebook, Twitter, YouTube, and your website.
-It&rsquo;s another digital platform that allows you to reach your customers and achieve your goals.
+It’sanother digital platform that allows you to reach your customers and achieve your goals.
 Email marketing can be used in'
 authors: [nicholas-garlow]
 categories:
   - Content